dreamenwalker/TripleSurv/README.md

 # TripleSurv
-- **2024-08-23:** Our work is accepted at IEEE Transaction on knowledge and data engineering. 🎉🎉🎉
+- **2024-08-23:** Our work is accepted at IEEE Transactions on knowledge and data engineering. 🎉🎉🎉

 # Name: TripleSurv: Triplet Time-adaptive Coordinate Learning Approach for Survival Analysis